Creating ASP. NET Core MVC Project Using Visual Studio Code

 The thread 1224 has exited with code 0 (0x0).

-In the Threads pane you will see a lot of threads running for your Kestrel web server.
+In the Threadspane you will see a lot of threads running for your Kestrel web server.

 And finally, your ASP .NET Core MVC Application will run inside the browser:-